papz/abinarygame/README.md

  - Solve the game, and clear row - done 'with excitement' - not done
  - Keep a count of solutions, introduce points
  - bug- the game reorders the list
+ - create a release build for Github pages
  - add 'guard rails' button to add table headers of bit values ex.
 128
  - write a description of what the game is about - in a modal
  - add watchers that rerender passing in state